JHenzi/OrcaRewardDashboard/README.md

 We are using the LiveCoinWatch API to grab the price of SOL and stashing in a SQLite database for long term analysis and statistical display.

-You can start the price fetcher, on a `screen` session, by executing this command(Note, this is NOT NEEDED if you are running app.py, it will dispatch the predictions and combined the logged output so you only have one script to run!):
+~~You can start the price fetcher, on a `screen` session, by executing this command(Note, this is NOT NEEDED if you are running app.py, it will dispatch the predictions and combined the logged output so you only have one script to run!):~~

 ```bash
 python sol_price_fetcher.py
 ```

+Intead launch `app.py` with python on a `screen` session.
 This will count the API calls that remain for the day and ask you how often it should fetch prices based on the math it does.
 I have it fetching the price of SOL every five minutes.
 You can then see a chart of the last 288 price fetches (24 hours @ 5 minutes between fetches), the standard deviation, 24 hour range, low, high and so forth at `http://localhost:5030/sol-tracker`.

 ![Chart.png](images/Chart.png)